The French Eco Score is now “Environmental Cost” (Coût Environmental)

 As a user, I do not have all the mandatory parameters, can I still generate an Eco-score?

-No, if one of the mandatory parameters is missing, an Eco-score cannot be generated and an error message will pop on the screen.
+No, if one of the mandatory parameters is missing, an Eco-Score cannot be generated and an error message will pop on the screen.

 Can I generate an Environmental for Children sized clothing?